Basic-Data-Infrastructure/BDI-event-choreography-Edelivery/README.md

 BDI could choose to leverage the Digital Europe **e-delivery** ([eDelivery](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eDelivery)) building block, as standardised under e.g. the once-only technical system, Peppol and eIDAS.
 Adopting e-delivery could bring several benefits, including:

 - ability for BDI participants to reuse the same infrastructure for other data spaces, such as for e-invoicing;
-- ability to build upon and further develop open source building blocks that are already commonly used;
+- ability to build upon and further develop open source building blocks that are already commonly used, solving well-known issues such as exchange across firewalls;
 - lower cost of securing and maintaining custom protocols that could be developed instead;
 - cross-sector collaboration on information exchange, e.g. through Trusted Information Partners (TIP) which similarly has a [Basic function *Delivering messages* for consultation](https://www.trustedinformationpartners.nl/basisfunctie-delivering-messages-ter-consultatie/).